Thickness guide

 Key takeaways

-Base thickness gives the part structure; relief height gives the QR pattern visual separation.
+Base thickness gives the part structure; raised height gives the QR pattern visual separation.

 Thicker is not automatically better if it creates shadows, glare, or awkward mounting.